bakame-php/aide/src/Error/README.md

 $res = touch('/foo');
 restore_error_handler();
 // better but having to write this everytime is overkill
-// the code will always throw, but it might not be what you want!!
+// and you have little control

 //using Cloak
 $touch = Cloak::warning(touch(...));